-This wheat berry potato salad tastes like summer.
-It has fresh basil, ripe cherry tomatoes, and crisp arugula.
+This delicious recipe for balsamic potato salad with fresh basil, ripe cherry tomatoes, arugula and wheat berries tastes like summer.
 The wheat berries add a hearty chewy quality to an otherwise pedestrian balsamic potato salad.
-All together, it is easy to make, and so delicious.
-It works well as a side dish, a hearty whole grain vegan lunch, or a summer meal.
+All together, it is easy side dish to make, and so tasty!

 A few notes…

-I recommend allowing the wheat berries and potatoes to completely cool before putting this recipe together.
-If either are even slightly warm, they will wilt the fresh basil and arugula.
+- ・Allow the wheat berries, red potatoes and olive oil with garlic to completely cool before putting this recipe together.
+If any are even slightly warm, they will wilt the fresh basil and arugula.

-Once the salad is assembled, it should be served immediately.
-Fresh basil and arugula don’t age well.
+- ・Once the balsamic potato salad is assembled, it should be served immediately.
 With time, the fresh basil and arugula can become limp.
 Enjoy it while it’s fresh!

 Balsamic Potato Salad with Fresh Basil, Cherry Tomatoes and Wheat Berries